Add data to an entity in Common Data Service by using Power Query

 Specify the source data

-In the list of data sources, click or tap OData.
+In the list of data sources, select OData.

 Under Connection settings, type or paste this URL, and then select Next:

-In the list of tables, select the Customers check box, and then click or tap Next.
+In the list of tables, select the Customers check box, and then select Transform data.

 (optional) Modify the schema to suit your needs by choosing which columns to include, transforming the table in one or more ways, adding an index or conditional column, or making other changes.